grupo06-t15/FrontEndPremierCarG6_T15/README.md

 You will be directed to the application page.
 - Alternatively, you can use your choice of HTTP client, such as Insomnia or Postman, to interact with the backend.

+ # Features:

+- User registration.
+- Login functionality.
+- The possibility to put a vehicle up for sale.
+- Viewing and browsing of listed vehicles.
+- Ability to delete or update an announcement.
+- purchase a vehicle.
+- delete the account.